 Another New Testament word exposes the prideful heart behind the thoughts and actions of the schismatic.
 Erithia (1 Cor.
 11:19; 2 Cor.
 12:20; Gal.
 5:20; Phil.
 1:17; James 3:14, 16; 2 Peter 2:21) “denotes ‘ambition, self-seeking rivalry,’ self-will being an underlying idea in the word; hence it denotes ‘party-making.’
 It is derived, not from eris, “strife,” but from erithos, ‘a hireling;’ hence the meaning of ‘seeking to win followers’…the order ‘strife, jealousy, wrath, faction,’ is the same in 2 Corinthians 12:20 and Galatians 5:20.
 ‘Faction’ is the fruit of jealousy” (Vine’s Dictionary) and strife is often ignited by an angry person (Prov.
 10:12; 15:18; 29:22; 30:33).

 Therefore, though a theological heretic certainly causes division in a church, the focus of the apostle’s warning is directed at the self-willed man whose self-serving agenda causes people to choose sides.
-Often it’s an existing leader, or a leader-wanna-be who, after entering into the life of a church, seeks to win followers.
+Often it’s an existing leader or a leader-wanna-be who, after entering into the life of a church, seeks to win followers, or the church bully (you can read about the first church boss in 3 John 9-11).
 However, note that “not self-willed” (Titus 1:7) is a qualification for spiritual leaders in the local church.
 Self-willed (authadns) refers to one who is obstinate in his own opinion, filled with arrogance, and refuses to listen to others.
 He is stubbornly resistant to correction.
 Elders are to shepherd the flock of God…according to the will of God not their own will (1 Peter 5:2).
 A spiritual overseer, therefore, must be committed to pursuing God’s will above his own agenda.
 A factious man is unwilling to do what the Word of God requires in order to resolve conflicts he is involved in and, therefore, deepens divisions (factions) in the church.

 The biblical response to the factious man is clearly stated.